sormuras/junit5-there-is-no-junit5/PITCHME.md

 +++

-#### JUnit 4 - Rename a privat field...
+#### JUnit 4 - Rename a private field...

+...what could possibly go wrong?

 ![JUnit 4 #976](https://raw.githubusercontent.com/marcphilipp/presentations/master/junit5-intro/serialization-bug.png)

-...what could possibly go wrong?
++++

+## Separation of Concerns

+- Extensible mechanisms to discover and execute tests
+- An API to write tests
+- An API to write extensions

++++

+## Design Goals

+- *Flexibility:* Adding new features should be easy
+- *Backward Compatibility:* Test written with JUnit 3 and 4 should still run
+- *Forward Compatibility:* Old IDEs and build tools should be able to execute new tests

 ---